Cloud cost management

 Note

-The term “storage” in cloud parlance is different from “disk storage”.
-So-called “storage services” on cloud are accessible via APIs and tools from many different computing environments concurrently, while “disk storage” is specifically accessible from cloud virtual machines, such as Workbench cloud environments.Cloud Storage
+The term "storage" in cloud parlance is different from "disk storage".
+So-called "storage services" on cloud are accessible via APIs and tools from many different computing apps concurrently, while "disk storage" is specifically accessible from cloud virtual machines, such as Workbench cloud apps.Cloud Storage

 Cloud Storage is a service in which objects are stored in buckets.
 You can think of it as a place to store files in a structure similar to folders or directories.
-Cloud Storage buckets exist independent of cloud environments and can be accessed concurrently from cloud environments or from off-cloud machines, such as your laptop or workstation.
+Cloud Storage buckets exist independent of apps and can be accessed concurrently from apps or from off-cloud machines, such as your laptop or workstation.

 Workbench allows users to create and reference Cloud Storage buckets as workspace resources.